jjcausey/PutioMove2Root/README.md

 # PutioMove2Root
-Python script to move all video files from within sub-folders to root folder.
+Python 2.7 script to move all video files from within sub-folders to root folder.
+Change the token to your token and chanfe root folder ID to your Root Folder ID